allguitars/flask-blog-fullstack/notes/04-CreateUpdateDeletePosts.md

 ## Add a link to the new route

 Let's add a link to our navigation bar so that the logged in user can get to this route easily.
-The navbar is in the _layout.html_ template.
+The navbar is in the _layout.html_ template:

 ```html
 <!-- Navbar Right Side -->